anna-kay/anna-kay/README.md

 - 👋 Hi, I’m @anna-kay
-- I am a Data Scientist currently working on NLP tasks ✨
+- I am a Machine Learning Data Scientist 🔍✨
-- I enjoy problem solving and extracting insights from data 🔍
-- Interested in Responsible AI, both XAI & ethics 🌱

 <!---
 anna-kay/anna-kay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.